spinnaker/spinnaker.github.io/reference/artifacts/in-pipelines/index.md

 A common use case would be to "promote" the image deployed to staging to a pipeline that's deploying to production.

+# A Visual Explanation

+To help explain how artifacts & expected artifacts work, let's walk through a demo pipeline.
+To begin, here is the key:

+{%
+   include
+   figure
+   image_path="./key.svg"
+%}

+Say we've configured the following pipeline:

+{%
+   include
+   figure
+   image_path="./configuration.svg"
+   caption="The pipeline declares that it expects an artifact matching _1_ (perhaps a docker image) _when the pipeline starts_.
+This is done in the pipeline configuration tab.
+It also expects an artifact matching _2_ in pipeline stage _B_ (perhaps a \"Find Artifact from Execution\" stage)."
+%}

+The pipeline is triggered by some source (maybe a Webhook) supplying two
+artifacts:

+{%
+   include
+   figure
+   image_path="./trigger.svg"
+%}

+Artifact _1_ is bound, but both incoming artifacts are placed into the trigger, so any downstream stages (in this case all of them) can consume them.
+The advantage of the expected artifact is that stages can _explicitly_ reference whatever artifact is bound downstream, rather than have to check for existance of the artifact at runtime.

+{%
+   include
+   figure
+   image_path="./running-a.svg"
+%}

+It's important to keep in mind that artifact _1_ was bound when the pipeline started.
+If we reference the expected artifact downstream (such as in the "Deploy Manifest") stage shown below, it is using the artifact that was bound when the pipeline first executed, not when the stage shown runs.

+{%
+   include
+   figure
+   image_path="./artifact-1.png"
+%}

+When stage _B_ starts executing, it needs to bind expected artifact _2_.
+If, for example, it was a "Find Artifact from Execution" stage, it would do so by looking up the artifact from a another pipeline's execution, and binding it here.

+{%
+   include
+   figure
+   image_path="./running-b-d.svg"
+%}

+If stages _C_ or _D_ needed to reference an upstream artifact, they would have different artifacts accessible to them, since they have different upstream stages.
+For examples, stage _D_ does not have access to artifact _2_.

+{%
+   include
+   figure
+   image_path="./running-c-d.svg"
+%}